swe-robertkibet/distributed-job-processor-go/README.md

 # Distributed Job Processor

 A high-performance, fault-tolerant distributed job processing system built in Go.
-This isn't your typical job queue—it's a sophisticated distributed system that implements multiple consensus algorithms, advanced load balancing strategies, and enterprise-grade monitoring capabilities.
+This is a sophisticated distributed system that implements multiple consensus algorithms, advanced load balancing strategies, and enterprise-grade monitoring capabilities.

 ## What Makes This Special?